grushDev/JavaRiotApi/README.md

 My java backendend to the official Riot Api for League of Legends

-I'm looking to extend the readme in the future.
+I want to extend the readme in the future.

 ## Example ##